t9md/atom-vim-mode-plus/README.md

 But I need some pastime, refresher, So I added following new features which is not included Vim and vim-mode as pastime.

 - New Operator
+  - Surround
     - Surround, DeleteSurround, ChangeSurround.
 Instead of vim-surround atom package, its repeatable(very improtant) with `.`.
+    - SurroundWord pre-targeted to iner-word
+    - DeleteSurroundAnyPair: Delete surrounding pair of AnyPair TextObject.
+You don't have to specify what pair you want to delete.
+    - ChangeSurroundAnyPair: Change surrounding pair of AnyPair TextObject.
+You don't have to specify what pair you want to change.
   - Common string transformation includes SnakeCase, CamelCase, DashCase.
   - ToggleLineComments which toggle comment of target-area(selected by motion or text-objects).
   - ReplaceWithRegister which replace target-area(selected by text-object or motion) with register's text.
 Very useful since its repeatable.